MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 - define guest account lifecycle, time-limit resource assignment, schedule periodic access reviews
 - apply stricter sets of attestations as part of external user onboarding

-You can expand workforce-oriented architecture with collaboration tenants to create multiple isolation boundaries based on business requirements (for example, isolate per region, per partner, per compliance jurisdiction).
+You can expand this architecture with collaboration tenants to create multiple isolation boundaries based on business requirements (for example, isolate per region, per partner, per compliance jurisdiction).

-### Workforce-oriented architecture implementation resources
+### Isolated access for business partners implementation resources

 - [Plan a Microsoft Entra B2B collaboration deployment](secure-external-access-resources.md) describes governance practices to reduce security risks, meet compliance goals, and ensure right access.
 - [What is a cross-tenant synchronization in Microsoft Entra ID](../identity/multi-tenant-organizations/cross-tenant-synchronization-overview.md) describes how to automatically create, update, and delete [Microsoft Entra B2B collaboration](../external-id/what-is-b2b.md) users across tenants.
 - [Govern the employee lifecycle with Microsoft Entra ID Governance](../id-governance/scenarios/govern-the-employee-lifecycle.md) explains how Identity Governance can help organizations balance productivity and security.
 - [Govern access for external users in entitlement management](../id-governance/entitlement-management-external-users.md#enable-catalog-for-external-users) describes settings to govern external user access.

-### Workforce-oriented architecture considerations
+### Isolated access for business partners considerations

 #### Account lifecycle

-Scope workforce user onboarding to other tenants with cross-tenant synchronization.
-Synchronize them to have a [member user type](../external-id/user-properties.md#user-type) with [attribute mappings](../identity/multi-tenant-organizations/cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings) consistent with their user type in the corporate tenant.
+Scoped onboarding of workforce users that are onboarded to additional tenants via cross tenant synchronization.
+They can be synchronized to Synchronize them to have a [member user type](../external-id/user-properties.md#user-type) with [attribute mappings](../identity/multi-tenant-organizations/cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings) consistent with their user type in the organizational tenant.

-Onboard business partners with Entitlement Management access packages that have built-in controls such as approval workflows and a tracking and offboarding lifecycle after they lose access to resources per access package policies.
+Business partners can be onboarded via Entitlement Management access packages with built-in controls such as approval workflows.
+User accounts onboarded with Entitlement Management have built-in tracking and offboarding lifecycle after they lose access to resources per access package policies.

-Although workforce-oriented architecture isn't optimized for workforce user ad-hoc collaboration in the additional tenant, members can invite business partners.
-Administrators can enable self-service sign-in and sign-up flows for specific applications.
-Define custom processes to track and offboard invited external users with features such as access reviews or calls to Microsoft Graph.
+While this architecture is not optimized for workforce users ad-hoc collaboration in the additional tenant, business partners can be invited by members.
+Organizations need to define custom processes to track and offboard external users onboarded this way using capabilities such as Access Reviews or calls to Microsoft Graph.

+Administrators can also enable self-service sign in/sign up flows for specific applications.
+Organizations need to define custom processes to track and offboard external users onboarded this way using capabilities such as Access Reviews or calls to Microsoft Graph .

 #### External identity providers

-Workforce-oriented architecture supports business partners from organizations that have Microsoft Entra or an SAML/WS-Federation identity provider.
+This architecture supports business partners from organizations that have Microsoft Entra or an SAML/WS-Federation identity provider.

 Business partners who have organizational email addresses but don't have identity providers can access your tenant with an email one-time passcode.